 The distribution center has been carefully configured to support their specific lines and processes.
 The center, which operates 24 hours a day, connects the leading medical device manufacturer to their clients worldwide.

 “As worldwide demand for medical devices grows, the expansion and modernization of our global logistics center is an important milestone,” said Paul Donhauser, vice president of global real estate, facilities operations, and environment, health, and safety at Boston Scientific.
 “This modern and energy-efficient building is part of a multi-phased approach to bring our global facilities in line with the company’s evolution and business goals.
 Since collaborating on the design and workplace strategy of our new global headquarters in Marlborough, MP has been a vital partner in evaluating real estate choices and advising our global real estate and facilities team.”

 Corenet New England Awards of Excellence | New Building Project of the Year

 Ken’s Foods is the well-known manufacturer of “wet-spices”.
 Margulies Perruzzi has designed a variety of projects for their Marlborough headquarters.
-The first was a 20,000 square foot addition, pictured here.
-The new space contains a new main entry for the facility, demonstration kitchens, marketing areas and administrative office space.
+The first was a 20,000 square foot addition containing a new main entry for the facility, demonstration kitchens, marketing areas, and administrative office space.
 In addition to the new structure, an additional 20,000 square feet of existing office space was renovated to integrate the existing space seamlessly with the new construction.

 Margulies Perruzzi has also designed an automated warehouse, featuring a custom-designed racking and stocking system.